This page will be updated regularly as more information comes through.

 - 75% RULE: At least 75 percent of the PPP loan proceeds shall be used for payroll costs.
 For purposes of determining the percentage of use of proceeds for payroll costs, the amount of any EIDL refinanced will be included.
 For purposes of loan forgiveness, however, the borrower will have to document the proceeds used for payroll costs in order to determine the amount of forgiveness.

-- Things keep changing as these processes are put in place . . .
+Things keep changing as these processes are put in place . . . this is the latest information we have at this writing:

-- If you apply for an EIDL loan, you can ask for and receive up to $10K in advance.
+- If you apply for an EIDL loan, you can ask for and receive up to $10K in "advance"; the amount is based on the number of employees you report ($1,000 per employee; as a business owner in a sole proprietorship, you count as an employee)

-- If you applied before this week (i.e. were not asked if you wanted the $10k advance) and you do want the $10k advancement.
-You should go ahead and reapply on the new streamlined application here. *You will not lose your place in the que*
+- If you applied before 3/31 (i.e. were not asked if you wanted the $10k advance) and you want the $10k advance, reapply on the new streamlined application here. *You will not lose your place in the que*

 - Repayment – Applicants must show the ability to repay the loan.